 Barnes & Noble is offering free downloads of the redacted Mueller report on its website.
 Those using the retailer’s NOOK library can have the report automatically downloaded to their computer, tablet or e-reader.

-Amazon is also offering downloads of the full Mueller report to its Kindle reading app, though those e-book versions will cost between $1.49 and $8.
+Amazon is also offering downloads of the full Mueller report to its Kindle reading app, though these e-book versions will cost between $1.49 and $8.
 Some include include introductions by various figures.
 Amazon’s current top-seller is prefaced with an essay by Alan Dershowitz, well-known Trump supporter, civil liberties lawyer and an emeritus professor at Harvard Law School.

 Wait for a Copy in Print: